Zxynine/EvenBetterComments/README.md

 ## Configuration

 This extension can be configured in User Settings or Workspace settings.
+`evenbettercomments.enabled : true`
+This setting will enable or disable the entire extension.
+When false, the entire extension will be disabled.
+(WIP)

 `"evenbettercomments.monolineComments": true`
 This setting will control whether monoline comments are styled using the annotation tags.